St Mary's Church, Woolton: Priests who have served at Saint Mary's

 The first secular priest Fr.
 Charles Gelderd was appointed by Archbishop Richard Downey in 1931.

 As Fr.
 Pat O’Brien's retirement approached, the Congregation of the Most Holy Redeemer better known as the Redemptorists were asked by Archbishop Patrick Kelly to take over the Pastoral Care of St. Mary's.
 This would be in addition to their parish of Our Lady of the Annunciation of Bishop Eton.
 The Parishes would not be merged but would continue to exist in their own right.

+In 2025, St Mary's became part of South Liverpool's Inland Family of Parishes along with Our Lady of the Annunciation of Bishop Eton, Our Lady of the Assumption, Christ the King & Our Lady and St John Vianney parishes.

+It was announced in May 2025 that beginning in autumn 2025, pastoral responsibility for St Mary’s will return to the Archdiocese.
+Fr Peter McGrail, who teaches theology at Liverpool Hope University, will be appointed Parish Priest for both St Mary’s and St John Vianney Parishes, Fr Peter Murphy will be appointed as Assistant Priest for a period of two years.

 Architecture

 Exterior

 St Mary's is constructed in red sandstone and has a slate roof.
 It is orientated with the ritual east facing the northwest.
 The plan consists of a five-bay nave with a north porch but without aisles, large north and south transepts, a chancel with north and south chapels and sacristies.
 There is no tower.
 At the west end are diagonal buttresses, an entrance, and pointed windows containing Geometric tracery.
 The windows along the sides of the nave have two lights.
 In the south transept is a four-light window, and the north transept contains two two-light windows with a rose window above.
 In the chapel is a five-light window flanked by diagonal buttresses.
 The chapels are gabled with two-light windows.
 The south sacristy has one and two lights, with a rose window in the gable.